SloCompTech/docker-openvpn/root/defaults/example/config/basic_routed/README.md

 Features:

 - Has configuration wizard
-- Prepared for using routing (so you will have access to LANs directly without usign NAT)
+- Prepared for using routing (so you will have access to LANs directly without using NAT)

 ## Configure